-The ColecoVision is Coleco Industries' second generation home video game console and was released in August 1982.
-The ColecoVision offered arcade-quality graphics and gaming style, the ability to play other home consoles' video games (notably the Atari 2600), and the means to expand the system's hardware.
+ColecoVision is Coleco Industries second generation home video game console and was released in August 1982.
+The console offered arcade-quality graphics and gaming style, the ability to play other consoles' video games (notably the Atari 2600), and the means to expand the system's hardware.

-Coleco licensed Nintendo's Donkey Kong as the official pack-in cartridge for all ColecoVision consoles, and this version of the game was well received as a near-arcade perfect port, helping to boost the console's popularity.
-By Christmas of 1982, Coleco had sold 500,000 units, largely on the strength of its bundled game.
-The ColecoVision's main competitor in the next generation console space was the arguably more advanced but less commercially successful Atari 5200.
+Coleco licensed Nintendo's Donkey Kong as the official pack-in cartridge for all ColecoVision consoles, and this version of the game was well received as a near-arcade perfect port, helping to boost popularity.
+By Christmas of 1982, Coleco had sold 500,000 consoles, largely on the strength of its bundled game.
+Main competitor in the next generation console space was the arguably more advanced but less commercially successful Atari 5200.